 Filing a Claim for Long-term Disability Benefits in Canada

-Applying for Long-term Disability
+Applying for Long-term Disability: Tips for success

 You get long-term disability benefits by filing a claim with the appropriate provider(s).
 The provider is usually an insurance company.
 Filing a claim is also referred to as making an application for benefits.